Continue reading on DataGuidance with:

 - the recipients or categories of recipients of the data;

-- the right to object to the collection of such data;
+- the right to object to being part of a filing system;

-- the right to access the collected data and have it edited;
+- the right to access the collected data and have it rectified;

-- details on any intended transfer of the data.
+- details on any intended transfers of the data.

-Data subjects also have the right to be informed before their data is first communicated to third parties or used on behalf of third parties for prospection.
+Data subjects also have the right to be informed before their data is first communicated to third parties or used on behalf of third parties for marketing purposes, and of their right, free of charge, to object to such communication or use.

 This provision shall not apply if the access to the information stored in the user's terminal or the inclusion of information in their equipment is solely for the purpose of enabling or facilitating communication by electronic means or if access is strictly necessary for the provision of an online communication service, at the express request of the user.